burgil/supe-project-creator/README.md

 ## Released - When Supe Project Creater was released?

 - **16 October 2024**

+## Upcoming Features

+### Roadmap

+I'm actively working to enhance Supe Project Creator with new features and learning resources:

+*   **Deno Support**: Add support for Deno as a JavaScript runtime environment.
+*   **AI Demo Projects**: Expand the project creator to support other types of AI demo projects, including machine learning and natural language processing examples.
+*   **Enhanced Project Customization**: Allow users to customize project settings, such as dependencies and configurations, more easily.
+*   **Streamlined Project Setup**: Simplify the project setup process, making it faster and more intuitive for users.
+*   **Better Support for Advanced Features**: Improve support for advanced features, such as hot reloading and TypeScript integration.
+*   **HTTP/2 Support**: Add support for HTTP/2 to improve performance and user experience.
+*   **SSL and HTTPS**: Integrate SSL certificates to serve projects over HTTPS.
+*   **Explore HTTP/3**: Investigate and potentially add support for HTTP/3 to future-proof your web applications.
+*   **Improved Installation**: Streamline the installation process for easier and faster project setup.
+*   **Tutorials and Documentation**: Create detailed tutorials and expand documentation to cover project setup, advanced configurations, and common use cases.
+*   **YouTube Videos**: Launch a YouTube channel with video guides covering different aspects of Supe Project Creator.
+*   **GIF and Media Demos**: Provide GIFs and other media assets to visually demonstrate the tool's features and workflows.
+*   **LLM Demo**: Include more AI demos, specifically large language model demos.
+*   **Optional TypeScript Error Notifications**: Introduce optional notifications for TypeScript errors to enhance user experience.
+*   **Dev Plugins Ecosystem**: Establish a plugins ecosystem for developers to extend and customize the project creator.
+*   **Server Integrations**: Offer out-of-the-box server integrations and auto CORS setup for seamless connectivity.
+*   **CLI and Code Integrations**: Enable CLI and code integrations to utilize the project creator as a package.
+*   **Docs and JSDocs Definitions**: Add comprehensive documentation and JSDocs definitions for improved clarity and usability.

+**These features are in active development, and your feedback is always welcome!**

 ## Contributing and Feedback - How to help develop Supe Project Creator?